tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:ResponseStatus](https://rs.tdwg.org/bdqffdq/terms/ResponseStatus)
 - Preferred Label: Response.status
-- Definition: A report concept expressing controlled vocabulary values about the exit state of an execution process of a data quality Specification by an implementation.
+- Definition: A ReportConcept expressing controlled vocabulary values about the exit state of an execution process of a data quality Specification by an Implementation.
 - SubClass Of: ReportConcept
 - Comments: The ResponseStatus is metadata, indicating if data should be present in a ResponseResult.
-Any assertion may have the values INTERNAL_PREREQUISITES_NOT_MET of EXTERNAL_PREREQUISITES_NOT_MET, indicating that no value would be present in the accompanying ResponseResult.
+Any Assertion may have the values INTERNAL_PREREQUISITES_NOT_MET or EXTERNAL_PREREQUISITES_NOT_MET, indicating that no value would be present in the accompanying ResponseResult.
 Other values depend on the Assertion type.
-Thes would be RUN_HAS_RESULT for a Validation, Measure, or Isssue, and, FILLED_IN, AMENDED, or NOT_AMENDED for an Amendment.
-Additional metadata qualifying the assertion in a ReqponseResult, such as statements of uncertainy or ambiguity may be placed in the ResponseQualifier.
+These would be RUN_HAS_RESULT for a Validation, Issue or Measure, and FILLED_IN, AMENDED, or NOT_AMENDED for an Amendment.
+Additional metadata qualifying the Assertion in a ResponseResult, such as statements of uncertainy or ambiguity may be placed in the bdqffdq:ResponseQualifier.
 - View in: [term-list](../list/bdqffdq/index.md#ResponseStatus)

 ********************